 The Pinot Noir Blanc is a unique find.
 The red grapes are immediately pressed, leaving a bright and crisp wine with just a slight tint of color.
 And the Riesling was a winner, with refreshing acidity and just the right hint of sweetness.

 Cellardoor’s beautiful tasting room in Portland is a great place to sample these award-winning wines.
 Choose from a variety of different flight options or order by the glass.
-For a more educational experience, book a hosted tasting to be guided through a rotating selection of wines.
+Or for a more educational experience, book a hosted tasting to be guided through a rotating selection of wines.

 Sweetgrass Winery & Distillery